IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 ### Row Selector Templates

-You can template header and row selectors in the `{ComponentTitle}` and also access their contexts which provide useful functionality for different scenarios.
+You can template header and row selectors in the `{ComponentName}` and also access their contexts which provide useful functionality for different scenarios.

-By default, the `{ComponentTitle}` **handles all row selection interactions** on the row selector's parent container or on the row itself, leaving just the state visualization for the template.
+By default, the `{ComponentName}` **handles all row selection interactions** on the row selector's parent container or on the row itself, leaving just the state visualization for the template.
 Overriding the base functionality should generally be done using the [`RowSelectionChanging` event](#row-selection-event).
 In case you implement a custom template with a `Click` handler which overrides the base functionality, you should stop the event's propagation to preserve the correct row state.

 #### Row Template